BDC Hamburger Icon

 Why you should advertise on podcasts

-According to IAB’s U.S. Podcast Revenue study, podcast advertising is projected to be worth more than $4 billion by 2024 as more marketers — including behemoths like Amazon, Macy’s and Capital One — pour money into podcast advertising.
+According to IAB’s U.S. Podcast Revenue study, podcast advertising is projected to approach the $2.6 billion mark by 2026 as more marketers, including behemoths like Amazon, Macy’s and Capital One, invest in it.

-If you’re considering getting into podcast advertising, weigh the following benefits.
+If you’re considering getting into podcast advertising, weigh the following seven benefits.

 1. Podcasts cover a wide variety of subjects.